Khalizo/Deep-Learning-Image-Classification-Using-AWS-Sagemaker/.ipynb_checkpoints/README-checkpoint.md

 # Image Classification using AWS SageMaker

-Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
-This can be done on either the provided dog breed classication data set or one of your choice.
+In this project, I use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
+This was done on a dog breed dataset.

-## Project Set Up and Installation
-Enter AWS through the gateway in the course and open SageMaker Studio.
-Download the starter files.
-Download/Make the dataset available.

 ## Dataset
 The provided dataset is the dogbreed classification dataset which can be found in the classroom.